Town Appliance Official Blog

 Drive Motor and Components

-The drive glide is an essential part of the dryer.
+The drive glide is an essential part of an electric clothes.
 The drive strap connects to the drum and rotates as needed.
 Alternatively, the sharp fan edge draws hot air through the barrel and drives it out of the exhaust escape.
 This feature stops the temperature from switching on if the glide doesn’t reach the correct speed.
-Essentially, the drive motor ensures that the drum cycles effectively.
+Essentially, the drive motor ensures that the dryer drum cycles effectively.
 If it’s not working correctly, it won’t circulate.

-All clothes dryers use heat to ramp up the clothes-drying process.
+Any conventional dryer uses heat to ramp up the clothes-drying process.
 However, there are differences in how exactly electric dryers accomplish this heating method.
 Obviously, electricity fuels electric dryers.
-With that being the case, the various heating coils are analogous to those found in water heaters and electric ovens.
-Your dryer then sends an electric current throughout its coils, which creates resistance.
-This resistance creates electrons that conduct heat and release small bursts of energy.
-The coils then become hot because the electrons start building up.
-After that, heat transfers to the air around it, forcing it through your appliance by a fan.
+The heating coils in electric dryers function similarly to those in water heaters and ovens.
+When an electric current passes through these coils, it creates resistance, generating heat.
+This heat is transferred to the surrounding air, which is then circulated through the dryer by a fan.

 How It Creates Circulation